By Chere Di Boscio

 The part of Syria I grew up in was more of a desert landscape – similar to the UAE – so my earliest memory of the natural world is when I first saw the sea.
 This was the first time I remember being interested in nature and all its elements.

 I think the best way to change people’s behavior is to make it seem like less of a sacrifice and more of a gain.
-Many people don’t bother being eco-friendly because they think it takes too much effort and requires them to sacrifice a convenient lifestyle – but if they see that what they’re gaining in return is far more beneficial, I feel they would make the change.
+Many people don’t bother being eco-friendly because they think it takes too much effort and requires them to sacrifice a convenient lifestyle.
+But if they see that what they’re gaining in return is far more beneficial, I feel they would more easily make the change.